-“If you want a great vacation, go to an all-inclusive resort.
+If you want a great vacation, go to an all-inclusive resort.
 If you want a great travel experience, go anywhere else.” — Edmond Gagnon

-Upon retiring, Ed traveled around the world, visiting exotic places like Cambodia, Viet Nam, Thailand, Peru, Chile, Argentina, Belize, Costa Rica, Europe, and Mexico.
+Upon retiring, Ed traveled around the world, visiting exotic places like Cambodia, Vietnam, Thailand, Peru, Chile, Argentina, Belize, Costa Rica, Europe, and Mexico.
 He also rode his Harley Davidson north to Alaska, south to Key West, west to Seattle and Vancouver, and east to the Atlantic Ocean.
 He and his wife Cathryn continue to travel and explore the planet.

-While traveling abroad, (before Facebook) Ed sent family and friends short stories of his adventures and misadventures.
+While traveling abroad (before Facebook), Ed sent family and friends short stories of his adventures and misadventures.
 At their suggestion, he put the tales together in his first book, A Casual Traveler.
 The book was well received and Ed caught the writing bug.
-He decided to tell some of his cop stories and wrote Rat, the first installment in what would become his Norm Strom Crime Fiction Series.
-Edmond Gagnon bases the stories he writes about on events he was involved with and characters he met during his policing career.
-He’s continued the crime series with, Bloody Friday, Torch, Finding Hope, and the Border City Chronicles.
+He decided to tell some of his cop stories and wrote Rat, the first installment in what would become his Norm Strom crime fiction series.
+The stories he writes about were inspired by real events and the characters he met during his policing career.
+He’s continued the crime series with Bloody Friday, Torch, Finding Hope, and Border City Chronicles.

 Ed also collaborated with two other authors to publish the crime anthology, All These Crooked Streets.
 He’s also written a paranormal thriller called Four.
 His latest crime novel, Moon Mask, is the first in the Abigail Brown crime series.
 Ed and his wife Cathryn maintain a website and travel blog where they share their adventures, as well as movie, restaurant, and book reviews.
 Readers can find all of Edmond Gagnon’s books on his web page.